Tavio/fixture-factory-js/README.md

 	var developers = Fixture.of('Employee').gimme('Developer', 42);

-See more examples of usage in the [tests](https://github.com/Tavio/angular-fixture-factory/tree/master/test).
+See more usage examples in the [tests](https://github.com/Tavio/angular-fixture-factory/tree/master/test).